Legal · Document 03 · Sub-processors

 Data categories

-All Customer Data, including governed message content, metadata, identifiers and audit logs.
+Customer Data in transit and operational state: governed message content during capture and processing, metadata, identifiers and audit logs.

 Location of processing